input-output-hk/essential-cardano-content/content/article/clarity-protocol-whitepaper.md

 *   Dispute Resolution optimizations

-### **5\.
-Conclusion**
+## 6. Conclusion

 The Clarity protocol is the first DAO tooling of its kind available on the Cardano blockchain.
 By creating a smart contract library for DAO tooling, the Clarity protocol creates a set of incentives that prioritizes collaboration over competition in the Cardano ecosystem.
-This fundamental innovation to how knowledge can be shared for profit in Cardano can easily be applied to other domains beyond DAOs, including defi, dapps, dcompanies, and beyond.
+This fundamental innovation to how knowledge can be shared for profit in Cardano can easily be applied to other domains beyond DAOs, including DeFi, DApps, DCompanies, and beyond.